 According to hhs.gov, “Information security is the protection of information and information systems from unauthorized access, use, disclosure, disruption, modification or destruction.”
 Securing data in healthcare is as important as gathering them.

 1. To avoid identity theft.

 The health industry is not exempted from cyber attacks.
-In fact, it is now becoming the target of most cybercriminals to gain profit as hospitals usually have a low security.
+In fact, it is now becoming the target of most cybercriminals to gain profit as hospitals usually have low security.
 Hackers usually steal the information of a patient by breaking into the organization’s website or by using phishing campaigns on the patient’s email address.
-Data stolen is being used to create fake identifications to buy medical equipment or use medical insurances at the expense of others.
+Data stolen is being used to create fake identifications to buy medical equipment or use medical insurance at the expense of others.

 2. For the patient’s safety.